Human enhancements at work pose ethical dilemmas

 "They take (sleep) medications on the plane to fall asleep, and take modafinil to wake up when they get there," she said.

-Other stimulants such as Novartis's Ritalin and Shire's Adderall, prescribed for conditions like Attention Deficit Hyperactivity Disorder, are also used by healthy people to increase focus.
+Other stimulants such as Novartis's NOVN.VX Ritalin and Shire's (SHP.L) Adderall, prescribed for conditions like Attention Deficit Hyperactivity Disorder, are also used by healthy people to increase focus.

 One issue with this kind of use is the lack of long-term safety studies of such drugs in healthy people, the experts said, so there may be unknown risks ahead.
 Other problems include whether cognitive enhancers are fair.
 Is it cheating to go into a job interview or exam having taken a drug to boost your mental focus?